Hours Minors Are Legally Allowed to Work

 The FLSA sets the minimum working age at 14 for non-agricultural jobs.
-Workers from ages 14 to 18 cannot work in occupations that are deemed hazardous by the Secretary of Labor.
-These include mining, excavation, manufacturing explosives, and using some power-driven equipment.
-Minors occasionally can work at work sites in hazardous industries, but only in limited tasks that have been declared safe.
+Workers aged 14-18 cannot work in occupations that are deemed hazardous by the Department of Labor.
+These include mining, excavation, manufacturing explosives, and occupations involving certain power-driven equipment.
+Minors can occasionally be employed at work sites within hazardous industries, but only in limited tasks that have been declared safe.

-State labor laws often differ from federal laws.
-When they do, the law that is "more protective of the minor" applies.
 For example, if your state says workers under age 18 cannot work in any hazardous industries (even if the task has been declared safe), then this is the rule you must follow.
-Check your state's labor laws for more information.

 Hours Teens Are Legally Allowed to Work

-There are also employment restrictions that refer only to minors of particular ages.
+There are also employment restrictions that apply only to minors of particular ages.

-Children under age 14 cannot work any non-agricultural jobs unless employed by their parents in a non-hazardous industry.
+Under Age 14: Children under age 14 cannot take on any non-agricultural jobs unless employed by their parents in a non-hazardous industry.

-Children ages 14-15 can only work hours when they are not in school.
+Ages 14-15: Children aged 14-15 can only work hours when they are not in school.
 There are also rules about how many hours they can work each day.
 They can work up to 3 hours per day on a school day, and 18 hours total during a school week.

 They can work up to 8 hours on a non-school day, and 40 hours total during a non-school week.